Serving the Community

 Commitment to the Under-Served

-GSH is proud of its commitment to provide compassionate care to the under-served.
-The Samaritan Homeless Clinic offers full integrated services, such as medical, mental health, social work, outreach, dental, recovery education, and counseling.
-The clinic also links patients with mainstream organizations for long-term health care services.
-GSH is dedicated to helping all under-served people in the Dayton community get back on their feet.
+GSH and the Good Samaritan Hospital Foundation are committed to provide compassionate care to the under-served.
+The hospital and foundation are is dedicated to helping all under-served people in the Dayton community get back on their feet.
 Learn more about our commitment to the under-served .

 GSH is an active and enthusiastic member of the Dayton community.
 The hospital is a committed sponsor of a Health Ministries program that emphasizes the wholeness of the body, mind, and spirit through various approaches, all of which are open to all religious denominations.
 GSH is honored to provide such a personalized and faith-based program to community residents.
 Learn more about our community engagement programs.